molines/IMHOTEP/Doc/Definitions_of_IMHOTEP_experiments.md

   * Runoff depths for NEMO paramerizations are provided in two files (one for RNF and one for ISF), obtained by merging all the data sources (fixed in time!).

 Modifications in NEMO were necessary in order to deal with multiple dataset (different frequency, different type --climatological or interanual--).
 This was done for runoff, calving and iceshelf data set.

+#### 3.3.6 Observations:
+A late decision was taken to use the NEMO OBS operator, for the simulations being performed.
+With this OBS operator,  observations dataset
+(ENACT-Ensemble TS profiles, JASON-2 SSH) are used to produce the colocalized (time and space) equivalent data-set.

+Activation of the OBS operator is done in the configuration namelist.
+We introduced some modifications in NEMO/DCM, inherited from OCCIPUT: output
+OBS file (netcdf feedback format), are saved in a specific directory, whose name is passed in the namelist.

+OBS data set, are the same used in OCCIPUT.
+For ENACT-ENSEMBLE, ENS3 for the period 1950-2012, then ENS4 for the period 2013-2015 (*to be updated ?*).
+For
+JASON-2, period from 2008 to 2015 (*to be updated ?*).

+ENACT-ENSEMBLE consists in monthly files and JASON-2 consists in yearly files.

 ### 3.4 namelists
   * Ocean : [namelist.eORCA025.L75-IMHOTEP00](../eORCA025/eORCA025.L75-IMHOTEP00/CTL/namelist.eORCA025.L75-IMHOTEP00)
   * Ice : [namelist_ice.eORCA025.L75-IMHOTEP00](../eORCA025/eORCA025.L75-IMHOTEP00/CTL/namelist_ice.eORCA025.L75-IMHOTEP00)